christophfranke/signal-chain/README.md

 Admittedly, this type of formatting could have been done with a simple function.
 Let us take this approach and combine it with some asynchronous logic, so we can see the real value of the chain.

-Here, we will implement a auto suggest feature, that fetches some data from an API and logs the result.
+Here, we will implement an auto suggest feature, that fetches some data from an API and logs the result.
 ```typescript
 import $ from 'signal-chain'